mozilla/addon-sdk/AOM Native Jetpack Support.md

 Flightdeck is also extremely hard for Mozilla staff to contribute to, let alone the Mozilla community, because the list of setup steps was far too complex.

-Finally, Flightdeck would be far too expensive to scale to large demands, especially when juxtaposed to developing add-ons with offline with some AOM tools (either built-in or provided by an add-on).
+Finally, Flightdeck would be far too expensive to scale to large demands, especially when compared to developing add-ons offline with some AOM tools (either built-in or provided by an add-on).

-So Flightdeck is ending and it is time to dream up some alternatives, and I doubt the add-on community will ever say it's done with that task, but Mozilla should implement a solution as an add-on first as soon as possible to cater to the existing Flightdeck community and target audience.
+So Flightdeck is ending and it is time to dream up some alternatives, and I doubt the add-on community will ever say it's done with that task, but Mozilla should implement a solution as an add-on as soon as possible to make sure we cater to the existing Flightdeck community, it's target audience, and all other Jetpack developers.

 #### Rapid extension development within Firefox

-Once Firefox natively supports Jetpacks as first class extensions (see Phase 1) rapid developement will be free, making this functionality easy to discover and utilize for developers will however require interface changes to the AOM.
+Once Firefox natively supports Jetpacks as first class extensions (see Phase 1) rapid developement will be free, making this functionality easy to discover for developers will however require interface changes to the AOM.
 These are some suggested changes that may be useful:

 1. Some means for creating a new add-on skeleton (similar to the task which `cfx init` provided or creating a new add-on on Flightdeck).
 2. Some means for editing files in an add-on without the requirement for external tools or file editors (while still allowing external tools/editors to be used).
 For example Scratchpad integration.
-3. Some means for creating files and adding files to the extension without the need to use external tools.
-It should be possible to add images and other media to an extension in development without the need to use the file system, it should also be possible to create new files for the extension in development without the need to use the file system or a file editor.

 #### Making extension development collaborative